Who We Are

 From 2014-2017, Lauren served as the Program Manager for a $1.3 million Minerva Research Award sponsored by the Department of Defense.
 As the principal of her own consulting firm, Lauren’s research interests focus on women, terrorism, and countering violent extremism.
 Currently living in Washington, D.C., she liaises with several academic institutions, government agencies, and non-profit organizations on issues related to the United States National Action Plan on Women, Peace and UNSCR 1325, and she frequently consults on data gaps in women and gender.
 Lauren received her Master’s degree in International Affairs from Texas A&M University in 2013 and a Bachelor’s degree in International Affairs and Criminal Justice from the University of Georgia in 2010.

 Leah currently works in Kampala, Uganda as a consultant for Raising Voices, a non-profit working toward the prevention of violence against women and children.
 She is supporting a variety of projects related to SASA!, a community mobilization approach to violence prevention and social norm change.
-Previously, she worked as a Social Behavior Change Communication Officer for the Ministry of Health through Global Health Corps.
-She focuses on how individuals can adopt and sustain healthy knowledge, attitudes and practices, particularly in the areas of reproductive health and gender-based violence.
+Previously, she worked as a Social Behavior Change Communication Officer for the Ministry of Health through Global Health Corps, focusing on how individuals can adopt and sustain healthy knowledge, attitudes and practices, particularly in the areas of reproductive health and gender-based violence.
 She received her Masters of Public Administration in Gender and Human Rights Policy from Columbia University’s School of International and Public Affairs (SIPA), and her Bachelors in Psychology from the University of Michigan in Ann Arbor.
-She has worked internationally and nationally organizations such as Save the Children, Raising Voices, UNFPA, the International Center for Research on Women, Covenant House International, and PAI.
+She has worked internationally and nationally organizations such as Save the Children, UNFPA, the International Center for Research on Women, Covenant House International, and PAI.
 She is passionate about feminism, education, and sexual and reproductive health and rights, as well as a proud alumna of AmeriCorps.
 You can usually find her arguing, reading or showing everyone pictures of her cat, Zelda.

 Dalia Empower, Mexico City, Mexico